Textiles, Apparel, Footwear and Travel Goods

 0 - 20

 For more detailed tariff information, see the Dirección General de Aduanas (DGA) website.
-At the bottom right hand corner, click on "Arancel de Aduanas 5ta Enmienda 2012".
+At the bottom right hand corner under “Documento Electronico” in the “Actividad” window, click on the right-hand arrow and select “Despacho de Importacion”, then “Arancel de Aduanas 5ta Enmienda 2012” In the “Contenido” box, click on the “Arancel de Aduanas…” book picture.

 Additional Import Taxes and Fees--Both domestic and imported goods are subject to the Impuesto sobre la Transferencia de Bienes Industrializados y Servicios – ITBIS (Tax on the Transfer of Industrialized Goods and Services) and the Impuesto Selectivo al Consumo – ISC (Selective Consumption Tax).